 For all of these reasons, this tool is essential.
 However, its construction and follow-up may be time-consuming.
-Using software and tools overcoming the limitations of Excel may help make the process all the more efficient.
+To save time, you can easily start by downloading the excel template we have provided for immediate use.

 What is a prospecting table?